ChafficPlugins/MyTrip/README.md

   You may not sell the plugin again!
   You may not "crack" the plugin!
   In case of non-compliance follow legal steps!
 Each download/passing on, thus also user-relevant data, are stored

+Alpha and beta versions are not recomended because of high risc of bugs.